SamGijsen/AI_Observatory/README.md

 Note also that EFE entails stronger (more precise) preferences for one outcome over others will have the effect of down-weighting the value of information, leading to reduced information seeking.

-### Expected free energy precision
-If there are no habits, lower _\Gamma_ values lead to more randomness in policy selection.
-In case of strong habits, lower values increase how much habits influence policy selection, because the influence of G is reduced relative to E. (See: _pi = sigma(ln E - F - \Gamma G))_
-In case of deep policies, this parameter is updated after each observation based on whether _F(pi)_ and _G(pi)_ increase or decrease, leading to reduced or increased expected precision values, respectively.
-In shallow parameters the prior is used for each timestep (with a depth of 1).
+_\Gamma_ (scalar) modulates the degree to which G controls policy selection.
+It encodes a prior belief about the confidence with which policies can be inferred (i.e., how reliable beliefs about the best policy are expected to be.
+It may be tought of as an expected free energy (G) precision.
+If no habits are present, lower _\Gamma_ values lead to more randomness in policy selection, while higher values increase the influence of habits on policy selection.
+At higher values, the agent is more confident that

+## Implementation
+1) Variational message passing (mean-field approximation)
+2) Belief propagation (Bethe)
+3) Marginal message passing (compromise between efficiency of 1) and accuracy of 2))

+Information  gain vs Log prior preferences / reward / utility
+EFE: natural units for both intrinsic and extrinsic value Knob on expected complexity vs expected accuracy or ambiguity